Ambrosina

 Ambrosina is a genus in the family Araceae that consists of only one species, Ambrosina bassii, and the only genus in the tribe Ambrosineae.
-This species is the smallest aroid in the Mediterranean, growing only to 8 cm tall.
+This species is the smallest terrestrial aroid in the Mediterranean, growing only to 8 cm tall.
 It is usually found growing in woodlands on north faces of hillsides and in humus soil that is covering limestone.
 It is distributed in Sardinia, Corsica, Sicily, southern mainland Italy, Tunisia, and Algeria.

 Description

 Ambrosina bassii has oval leaves that are 3.5 to 6 cm long and resemble the leaves of many aroid seedlings.
 The inflorescence is 2.5 cm long bent over and has an unusual spathe.
 The spathe is shaped like an egg and is greenish brown with dots on it.
 Inside the egg shaped spathe is divided two chambers.
 In one chamber is contained a single female flower and in the other are 8 to 10 male flowers.
 The seeds have an elaiosome.
 However, seeds are rarely formed, as this species exhibits a low reproductive rate.